Miyoshi, Hiroshima: Climate

 Miyoshi has a humid subtropical climate (Köppen climate classification Cfa) characterized by cool to mild winters and hot, humid summers.
 The average annual temperature in Miyoshi is 13.5 C. The average annual rainfall is 1467.0 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.9 C, and lowest in January, at around 1.9 C. The highest temperature ever recorded in Miyoshi was 37.9 C on 16 July 2018; the coldest temperature ever recorded was -12.5 C on 27 February 1981.

 Demographics

 Per Japanese census data, the population of Miyoshi in 2020 is 50,681 people.
 Miyoshi has been conducting censuses since 1950.

+History

+The area of Miyoshi was part on ancient Bingo Province.
+During the Edo Period, it was largely the territory of Hiroshima Domain.
+Following the Meiji restoration, the town of Miyoshi was established with the creation of the modern municipalities system on April 1, 1889.
+Miyoshi was raised to city status on March 31, 1954.